dogukanteber/picoCTF/README.md

 ### Contribution

-If you find the explanaiton adequate ( which is totally normal, I am not good at explaining things ) you can create an issue or create a PR.
+If you find the explanaiton inadequate ( which is totally normal, I am not good at explaining things ) you can create an issue or create a PR.
 There is no style format.
 Therefore, feel free to add your contribution.

 ### License